28msec/london-guide/README.md

 Configure Datasources
 -------
-On the 28.io plattform perform these steps:
+On the 28.io platform perform these steps:

 Add a SPARQL datasource for DBPedia to the project: